limonenmelissa/gsoc_bbb/src/bbb_exchange/README.md

     - main script for multi-TE analysis
   - **config.json**
     - config file for all python files in this package
+  - **requirements.txt**
+    - for easy installation of necessary Python packages

+## Usage examples
+To run the code, make sure you have installed all necessary Python packages.
+They are given in `requirements.txt`.

+For **single-echo time (single-TE) data**:

+1. Place your data in the following structure:
+<project_root>/data/1TE/
+├── M0.nii
+├── PWI4D.nii
+├── M0.json
+└── PWI4D.json
+2. Open `single_te_asl.py` to select the model:
+- Options: `simple` (one-compartment) or `extended` (two-compartment)
+- Default: `simple`
+3. Run the script: python3 single_te_asl.py
+4. Output: Fitted ATT and CBF NifTI images (and for the extended model additionally aBv and ATT_a) are saved in data/1TE.
+Both least-squares and Bayesian fitting are performed by default.

+For **multi-echo time (single-TE) data**:

+1. Place your data in the following structure:
+<project_root>/data/multite/
+├── M0.nii.gz
+├── PWI4D.nii
+├── M0.json
+└── PWI4D.json
+2. Open `multi_te_asl.py`.
+For this script, only the three-compartment model is available.
+By default, both LS and Bayesian fitting will be done when running the script.
+3. Run the script: python3 multi_te_asl.py
+4. Output: Fitted ATT and CBF NifTI images are saved in /data/1TE.

 ## Completed Features
 - Implemented one-, two-, and three-compartment models